1958 VFL grand final: A "Great Comeback": implications and tactics

-Collingwood was reputed to be a short team, and the witticism "Collingwood six-footer" had come into use in the 1950s for an allegedly tall player who was in fact less than six feet (183 cm) tall.
+Collingwood was reputed to be a short team, and the witticism "Collingwood six-footer" had come into use in the 1950s for an allegedly tall player who was in fact less than 183 cm tall.
 Now, Beames implied, the selectors had gone too far in choosing taller but slower players.

 In the following week, a re-organised Magpies team, playing to what seemed a different game-plan, swept aside North Melbourne.
 However, football writers still gave the Magpies almost no chance of winning the grand final against Melbourne.

-The Magpies were handicapped by the loss through injuries of Frank Tuck, centre-half-back Ron Kingston, half-forward Brian Dorman, and centre-man Bill Twomey.
-Hence they were forced to take several unseasoned players, including four teenagers, into the often-gladiatorial world of a VFL grand final.
+The Magpies were handicapped by the losses through injuries of Frank Tuck, centre-half-back Ron Kingston, half-forward Brian Dorman, and centre-man Bill Twomey.
+Hence they were forced to take several unseasoned players, including four teenagers, into the grand final.
 The newcomers included the 19-year-old future Collingwood hall-of-fame member Kevin Rose, and the 20-year-old future interstate centre-man, John Henderson, playing their fifth and seventh games respectively.
-However, more effective on the day were the somewhat more experienced tyros: Brian Beers, Graeme Fellowes, Ken Bennett, and also Ron Reeves, whose pace and anticipation in the back pocket made it difficult for Melbourne to chase down Collingwood's lead in the last quarter.
+However, more effective on the day were the somewhat more experienced Brian Beers, Graeme Fellowes, Ken Bennett, and also Ron Reeves, whose pace and anticipation in the back pocket made it difficult for Melbourne to chase down Collingwood's lead in the last quarter.

-One of Collingwood's main assets had been what the historian (and passionate Carlton supporter), Manning Clark, later called “that great half-back line of Lucas, Kingston and Tuck”, but, as mentioned, both Kingston and Tuck missed the grand final.
+One of Collingwood's main assets had been the half-back line of Lucas, Kingston and Tuck.
+(Note: For remarks on "the fabled half-back line of Lucas-Kingston-Tuck", see the Collingwood Football Club's 2019 obituary notes for Lucas.)
+Both Kingston and Tuck missed the grand final.
 Against that, Melbourne's coach Norm Smith was adept at devising ways to counter opposing champions.
 Collingwood's reliance on younger players, whose talents (and wet-weather skills) were less well known to him, may have made Smith's match-plans less precise than usual.